-MIDI CONNECTORS:

-These are connectors for MIDI in, out and thru.
+MIDI CONNECTORS: These are connectors for MIDI in, out and thru.

-BNC LAMP CONNECTOR:

-This is a 12 VDC BNC outlet for a gooseneck lamp.
+BNC LAMP CONNECTOR: This is a 12 VDC BNC outlet for a gooseneck lamp.

-CV/EXPRESSION and GATE/FOOTSWITCH INPUTS:

-The CV/ Expression inputs are color coded with red nut.
+CV/EXPRESSION and GATE/FOOTSWITCH INPUTS: The CV/ Expression inputs are color coded with red nut.
 These jacks accept an input from an expression pedal such as the EP-1, or a CV from -5 to +5 Volts.
 The Gate/Footswitch Inputs are color coded with blue nuts.
 All Gate inputs accept footswitches except the Sample and Hold Gate Input.
 It accepts only a +5 Volt Gate Signal.

-ACCESSORY PORT:

-This is designed for accessories from Moog Music - The VX-351 Voyager CV Expander It contains the output of the analog gates and CVs from the Voyager.
+ACCESSORY PORT: This is designed for accessories from Moog Music - The vx-351 Voyager CV Expander It contains the output of the analog gates and CVs from the Voyager.
 With the VX-351, the Voyager becomes more like a modular synth.
-Appendix E contains the user's manual for the VX-351.

-K. THE USER INTERFACE/ VOYAGER SOFTWARE VERSION 2.5
+K. THE USER INTERFACE/ VOYAGER SOFTWARE